youjob13/growth/docker/image.md

 ## What is the image?

-- Image is a collection of loosely connected read-only layers.
+- Image is the combination of read-only layers stacked in the order they were built (Image is a metadata file indentifying the required layers and explaining how to stack them);
 - Image is a **build-time** construct.
-You can start multiple containers from a single image.
+You can start multiple containers from a single image;
 - Image must contains only necessary parts.
-It can be as slim as possible.
+It can be as slim as possible;
 - Image does not contain OS kernel.
-Usualy it contains OS-related filesystem object.
+Usualy it contains OS-related filesystem object;
 - Images (layers) are stored in local repository (cache).
-Usually located in `var/lib/docker/<storage-driver>`)
+Usually located in `var/lib/docker/<storage-driver>`).

 <img width="369" height="224" alt="image" src="https://github.com/user-attachments/assets/8afd2040-e58b-4eff-a67a-31d680696da3" />